 Other common post-translational modifications are S-nitrosylation, methylation, N-acetylation, lipidation, disulfide bond formation, sulfation, acylation, deamination etc.

-Although all humans are almost identical biochemically (99.9%), there are large variations between individuals in the population as a result of allel-specific genetic variations in the protein-coding regions.
+Although all humans are almost identical biochemically (99.9%), there are large variations between individuals in the population as a result of allele-specific genetic variations in the protein-coding regions.
 Many of the genetic variations are in non-coding regions of the genome, but some also affect the amino acids in the protein-coding parts of a particular gene.
-Approximately 17800 genes have been described with genetic variations yielding protein isoforms based on the 1000 genome project.
+Approximately 17800 genes have been described with genetic variations yielding protein isoforms based on the 1000 Genomes Project.

 Somatic recombination is a mechanism of genetic recombination that is unique to the immunoglobulin and T-cell receptor genes.
 In this process immunoglobulins and T-cell receptors of high diversity are produced.